 The software process of an AIS-LSS can run on any appropriate computer at any appropriate place.
 The options for selecting an appropriate configuration for setting up the instances of the AIS-LSS, and its consequences, are discussed in the Distribution Model of the AIS Service (see Appendix 3).

 An individual software process of an AIS-LSS running in an individual computer is called instance of an AIS-LSS.
 Hence, an instance of an AIS-LSS is a software process, which filters, controls and transforms the AIS data flow(s) from one or more AIS Physical Shore Station(s) in order to create a single AIS-related data flow associated with one (1) requesting service.
 Please note that the AIS-LSS will also do the opposite, i.e. filter, control and transform the AIS data flow from one requesting service into different AIS data flows associated with one or more AIS Physical Shore Station(s).
-The run-time configuration of any instance of AIS-LSS is managed by the AIS Service Management.
+The run-time configuration of any instance of AIS-LSS is managed by the AIS-SM.

 For each requesting service, the AIS Service sets up at least one instance of an AIS-LSS.
 An instance of AIS-LSS of the AIS Service communicates with one instance of a logical interface of the requesting service in a 1:1 relationship.
 The protocols recommended for the exchange of AIS data between the AIS-LSS and the systems of the AIS Service’s clients are introduced in Appendix 5, the Interfacing Model.